 "The key concept is that the (business) owner is always in control of the overall experience," Dodge said.
 "They can spend as much or as little time as they want on this.
 They can use only the existing (music) stations or they can go super custom by creating their own."

-How it works Customers download the Roqbot app to vote for their favorite songs.
+Customers download the Roqbot app to vote for their favorite songs.
 The app then selects the most popular songs to play.
 The businesses, Dodge said, keep control over the selections because they customize their music library at setup, meaning customers can only vote for songs authorized by the restaurants.
 Roqbot's library includes not only more than 7 million songs, but also genre-specific catalogs and pre-built playlists, and business owners may also build their own playlists using the online tools.